 - Enrollment Code 2U.
 Your share of the premium rate will decrease for Self Only, decrease for Self Plus One, and decrease for Self and Family.
 See Rate Information. - Enrollment Code 2X.
 Your share of the premium rate will increase for Self Only, increase for Self Plus One, and increase for Self and Family.
 See Rate Information. - Enrollment Code WQ.
+Your share of the premium rate will decrease for Self Only, decrease for Self Plus One, and decrease for Self and Family.
+See Rate Information. - Enrollment Code YE.
 Your share of the premium rate will increase for Self Only, increase for Self Plus One, and increase for Self and Family.
-See Rate Information. - Enrollment Code YE.
-Your share of the premium rate will decrease for Self Only, decrease for Self Plus One, and decrease for Self and Family.
 See Rate Information. - Services that require plan approval (other services) The Plan updated its list of services that require plan approval.
-Services now requiring preauthorization are: cataract surgery, iatrogenic infertility, sacroiliac joint fusion and vertebral corpectomy.
-(See Section 3, You need prior Plan approval for certain services) - Walk-in clinic or CVS MinuteClinic® The Plan is reducing the member cost share for care at a walk-in clinic or CVS MinuteClinic.
-There will be no cost per visit.
-(See Section 5(d)) - Fertility Preservation/Iatrogenic Infertility The Plan is providing coverage for fertility preservation procedures (retrieval of and freezing of eggs or sperm) for preauthorized members facing the possibility of infertility caused by chemotherapy, pelvic radiotherapy, other gonadotoxic therapies, or ovary or testicle removal for treatment of disease.
-(See Section 5(a)) - Mental Health and Substance Use Disorder The Plan will include Psychological/Neuropsychological testing as a covered outpatient service.
-(See Section 5(e)) - Organ/Tissue Transplants The Plan has updated the list of covered transplants.
-(See Section 5(b)) - Prescription Drugs The Plan is adding coverage for specific weight loss medications.
-(See Section 5(f))
+(See Section 3, You need prior Plan approval for certain services) - CVS Health Virtual Care Consults The Plan will add CVS Virtual care as a telehealth option for members.
+(See Sections 5(a), 5(d) and 5(e) for cost share information). - Infertility The Plan added coverage for Artificial Insemination (AI) and monitoring of ovulation which includes: Intracervical insemination (ICI), Intrauterine insemination (IUI) and Intravaginal insemination (IVI).
+The Plan will limit coverage of Artificial Insemination to 3 cycles per calendar year.
+(See Section 5(a) for additional coverage details) - Infertility drugs The Plan added coverage for infertility medications including IVF related drugs.
+(See Section 5(f)) - Gender Affirming Care Services The Plan will expand coverage to include all medically necessary gender affirming care surgeries, including facial gender affirming surgery and body contouring.
+(See Section 5(b) for coverage details).